TorNiklas/com.HomeControlSocket/README.md

 # Develco Home Control Outlet
-This is for the one with the double outlet, also known as HCO, HCO 2, HCOHCD.
+This is for the double outlet, also known as HCO, HCO 2, HCOHCD.

 ## Flow cards